Tony Award-winner, Chicago stage champion Frank Galati dies - NewsBreak

 Tony Award-winner, Chicago stage champion Frank Galati dies

-NEW YORK — (AP) — Frank Galati, an actor, director, teacher and adapter who was a pivotal figure in Chicago's theater community and a two-time Tony Award winner, died Monday, according to Steppenwolf Theatre.
+Frank Galati, an actor, director, teacher and adapter who was a pivotal figure in Chicago 's theater community and a two-time Tony Award winner, died Monday, according to Steppenwolf Theatre.
 He was 79.

 Galati won twin Tonys in 1990 — best play and best director — for his adaptation and staging of Steppenwolf’s production of John Steinbeck’s “The Grapes of Wrath,” starring Gary Sinise as Tom Joad.
 He was also nominated for directing the 1998 celebrated musical “Ragtime.”